django-cms/django-cms/docs/extending_cms/extending_examples.rst

 `Django Tutorial`_ and we will show you how to integrate that poll app into the django CMS.
 If a poll app is mentioned here, we mean the one you get when finishing the `Django Tutorial`_.
-Also, make sure the poll app is in your INSTALLED_APPS.
+Also, make sure the poll app is in your :setting:`INSTALLED_APPS`.

 We assume your main ``urls.py`` looks somewhat like this::